- 3 minutes to read

-This topic describes concepts that can help you improve your WPF application’s performance.
+This topic lists techniques that can enhance your WPF application’s performance.

 Server-Side Data Processing

-The following DevExpress Controls support the server-side data processing:
+The following DevExpress Controls support server-side data processing:

 - GridControl (server mode, instant feedback mode, virtual sources)